Overview

 - Modify the JetPatch server configuration in /usr/share/intigua/services/data/intigua-main/conf/intigua.properties to configure the connection to the PostgreSQL server:

-db.showSQL=false NOTE1: If DB is installed on the same server as JetPatch, use localhost instead.
+| Note: If DB is installed on the same server as JetPatch, use localhost instead. |

-NOTE2: If using a service account, make sure it has access to the postgresql database (psql -h <db_hostname> -p 5432 -U <db_username> <db_name>)
+| Note: If using a service account, make sure it has access to the postgresql database (psql -h <db_hostname> -p 5432 -U <db_username> <db_name>) |

-db.url=jdbc:postgresql://localhost:5432/<db_name>3.
-Restart Tomcat For versions prior to 5.0.
+3. Restart Tomcat for versions before 5.0.

-service tomcat restartrestart intigua-main for Post 5.0
+Restart intigua-main for Post 5.0

-docker restart intigua-mainLogin to the JetPatch Console
+Log in to the JetPatch Console

 via Chrome or Firefox browser using https://<DNS Name>/

-Note 1: If there is an issue, please review proxy settings.
+| Note: 1: If there is an issue, please review proxy settings. |

-Note 2: If you have your own certificate, see this article.
+| Note: 2: If you have your own certificate, see this article. |

 Next Step